Help reduce a building's electricity usage by up to a third:

 UCalgary’s Central Heating and Cooling Plant’s Cogeneration system has reduced institutional GHG emissions by more than 60,000 metric tonnes each year since 2011.

 UCalgary is shifting towards a cleaner and greener energy supply by generating our own renewable energy with on-site photovoltaic (PV) arrays.
-Current PV systems on campus include:

 Existing Buildings: Utility Reduction Program